-Since its opening in 2002, The Westin Bund Center Shanghai has won many accolades and established itself as a world class hotel offering premium services.
+Since opening in 2002, The Westin Bund Center Shanghai continues to be recognised with many accolades, established itself as a world class hotel offering premium services.
 The hotel is a prominent landmark near the Bund.
-It has 570 tastefully decorated guestrooms including 25 suites ranging from 60 m2 to 249 m2.
+It has 570 tastefully decorated guestrooms including 25 suites ranging from 60 m to 249 m.

-The hotel received its Outside Catering Service Certificate from the Shanghai Food and Drug Department in 2016 and continue to achieve great success with providing tailor made catering services for multinational companies plus a number of high profile events in 2018, including the Shanghai International Film Festival opening event cocktail party.
-The hotel continues to receive numerous awards for food and service including the hotels award winning Sunday Brunch, as listed in CNN Travel's '50 reasons why Shanghai is the world's greatest city'.
+The hotel established success with providing high quality lodging, food & beverage offering and tailor-made catering services for city events and multinational companies in the Shanghai International 5 star environment.
+In addition, the hotel continues to partner and stage a number of high profile events in 2019, including the Shanghai International Film Festival opening red carpet event (10th consecutive year), appointed official hotel for The Shanghai City Marathon.
+The hotel continues to receive numerous awards for food and service including the hotels award winning Best Sunday Brunch, as listed in CNN Travel's '50 reasons why Shanghai is the world's greatest city', plus accolade acknowledgment by the prestigious recommended as "The MICHELIN PLATE" by The MICHELIN GUIDE Shanghai 2020 for Prego Italian Restaurant.

-The Westin Bund Center Shanghai is a flagship hotel and one of the most stylish and popular buildings on the Shanghai skyline.
+The Westin Bund Center Shanghai is a flagship hotel and one of the most recognised and popular buildings on the Shanghai skyline.